 - Remove from heat and add essential oil

-Items Needed: ½ cup organic extra virgin olive oil, ½ cup coconut oil, 2 tbsp chamomile flowers, 1 tbsp apricot kernel oil (optional), 8 drops essential oils (I like to use lavender for this), squeeze bottle (such as an empty baby oil bottle)
+Items Needed: ½ cup organic extra virgin olive oil, ½ cup coconut oil, 2 tbsp chamomile flowers, 1 tbsp apricot kernel oil (optional), 8 drops essential oils (we like to use lavender for this), squeeze bottle (such as an empty baby oil bottle)

 - Heat all items in saucepan on low heat until the coconut oil is melted.

 - Remove the pan from heat, and let it cool.